-- Do not come rafting if you’re feeling sick or showing symptoms of Covid-19, have been around someone who’s sick or has Covid-19, or have returned back to Canada in the last 14 days.
+- Do not come rafting if you’re feeling sick or showing symptoms of Covid-19, have been around someone who’s sick or has Covid-19.

 - Bring a cloth face covering.
 All guests must bring a face covering that meets current health regulations.
 Please bring a second face covering in a Ziploc so you have a dry one to wear on the bus ride back at the end of your trip.
 You can tuck it in your life jacket.

 Face coverings will be used when we can’t maintain 2 m of separation, and in government regulated situations such as when you’re riding our bus.
 If you do not bring a face covering you will need to purchase one here.
 Face masks are required in all indoor settings (as per the Aug 21st, 2021 BC Health Order).
 For us, this in on the bus to get you to and from the river.
 Masks are mandatory for everyone on our bus.